Pancreatitis In Dogs Natural Treatment

-Pancreatitis in dogs is a life-threatening condition that occurs most often when pets overindulge in too many high fat foods.
-While certain breeds such as Schnauzers and Yorkshire Terriers are more susceptible to pancreatitis (and have a lower fat tolerance), any dog can develop it.
-Pancreatitis-related emergency visits occur most frequently the day after Thanksgiving and Christmas.
+Pancreatitis in dogs is a life-threatening condition that occurs most often when pets overindulge in too many high-fat foods.
+While certain breeds such as schnauzers and Yorkshire terriers are more susceptible to pancreatitis (and have a lower tolerance to fats), any dog can develop it.
+Pancreatitis-related emergency visits occur most frequently the days after Thanksgiving and Christmas.
 Dogs are scavengers and are well known for tearing through trash bags or sneaking food from the counter.
 Well-meaning guests may treat your dog to a piece of fatty meat or pumpkin pie under the table.
-Over consumption of table scraps can have deadly consequences.
-Smaller pets such as teacup yorkies are especially vulnerable.
+Overconsumption of table scraps can have deadly consequences.
+Smaller pets such as teacup Yorkies are especially vulnerable.

 Symptoms of Pancreatitis in Dogs

-During an attack, many dogs will take a “praying position” with their front legs and head lowered to the ground and their rear end up in the air.
+During an attack, many dogs will assume a “praying position,” with their front legs and head lowered to the ground and their rear end up in the air.
 They are trying to relieve the pressure in the abdomen.
-Other symptoms of pancreatitis in dogs may be:
+Other symptoms of pancreatitis in dogs may include: